 Your understanding of me brings me wonder and strength.” ~Psalm 139:1-6 (TPT)

 Being honest with God sounds a tad unnecessary after reading this passage from Psalms.
-There are no surprises to him!
-Intentionally yielding our heart and our emotions and all of our go-to methods to him, allowing him to uproot and replant, this is our continual sacrifice.
+There is nothing we can keep secret from our Creator.
+Intentionally yielding our heart and our emotions and all of our go-to methods to God, allowing for divine uprooting and replantng, this is our continual sacrifice.

-When we yield to God, we accept our need for Him, receive His grace and shush all our self-sabotaging beliefs.
+When we yield to God, we accept our need, receive grace and shush all our self-sabotaging beliefs.